Gatt101/Resume-Coach/README.md

-# AI Resume Coach
+# NexCV Coach

-AI Resume Coach is a Next.js application that helps users build and improve resumes with AI-powered suggestions, OCR processing, multi-template support, and intelligent job-specific tailoring.
+NexCV Coach is a Next.js application that helps users build and improve resumes with AI-powered suggestions, OCR processing, multi-template support, and intelligent job-specific tailoring.

 ## Features